An introduction to the English planning system

 The planning system exists to ensure that places are developed or protected in the public interest, providing checks and balances on the private sector and ensuring that necessary infrastructure and public services are delivered where they are needed.

 An appropriate balance must be struck between delivering new developments such as new schools, homes and offices, and protecting places and buildings that are important to all of us.
-Planners play a key role in ensuring the places we live in are well-designed and that important public assets such as our National Parks, World Heritage Sites and Listed Buildings are protected for the future.
+Planners help create well-designed places while safeguarding National Parks, World Heritage Sites, and Listed Buildings for the future.

 The planning system aims to ensure that all views on new development are considered.
-Members of the public are entitled to see and comment on planning applications to assist the decision-makers in deciding whether to permit development.
-Responding to planning applications enables you to press for decisions that are positive for your local area.
+The public can view and comment on planning applications to help shape decisions.
+By responding to applications, you can push for choices that benefit your local area.

 When is planning permission needed?